Vitto-Mazeto/debounce-messages-serverless/README.md

 ## Overview

-This project implements a serverless system on AWS for processing messages from WhatsApp (or other messaging tools such as Direct, Telegram, etc.) using a debounce mechanism.
-It leverages various AWS services, including Lambda, DynamoDB, API Gateway, and Step Functions, all orchestrated and provisioned using Terraform.
+This project implements a serverless system on AWS for processing messages from various messaging tools (like WhatsApp, Telegram, and others) using a debounce mechanism.
+It leverages multiple AWS services, including Lambda, DynamoDB, API Gateway, and Step Functions, all orchestrated and provisioned using Terraform.

+### Enhanced Gateway Functionality

+The system serves as an enhanced gateway specifically designed for managing and processing messages from multiple applications.
+Unlike a standard proxy, which merely forwards requests and responses between clients and servers, this gateway is optimized for several key functionalities:

+1. **Contextual Message Handling**: By using an `app_id`, the system identifies the source of incoming messages, ensuring they are routed to the correct Lambda functions.
+This contextual awareness allows for tailored processing logic depending on the application, leading to better handling of specific requirements.

+2. **Debouncing Mechanism**: The system implements a debounce logic to aggregate messages received in quick succession from the same source.
+This not only optimizes resource usage by reducing the number of function invocations but also enhances the overall communication flow, making it more coherent and human-like.

+3. **Dynamic Routing**: Instead of a fixed routing approach, this gateway can easily adapt to different applications by simply updating environment variables.
+When new applications are added, developers need only to include the new mappings in the environment configuration, making the system highly scalable and maintainable.

+4. **Integration with AWS Services**: By leveraging AWS Lambda, DynamoDB, and Step Functions, the system seamlessly integrates multiple AWS capabilities, including storage, processing, and workflow management.
+This allows for a robust infrastructure that can handle complex message processing scenarios with minimal operational overhead.

+5. **Simplified Webhook Management**: The system centralizes webhook management, allowing multiple applications to send messages to a single endpoint.
+It then takes care of the necessary routing and processing based on the provided `app_id`, simplifying integration for developers.

+Overall, this enhanced gateway not only routes messages but also enriches the message processing experience, enabling effective communication management across various messaging platforms while minimizing latency and resource consumption.

 ## Motivation

-While developing various integration solutions with messaging applications, I noticed that receiving "choppy" messages - where the overall context of the request is fragmented across multiple messages - was a common issue.
+While developing various integration solutions with messaging applications and LLMs, I noticed that receiving "choppy" messages — where the overall context of the request is fragmented across multiple messages — was a common issue.
 To address this, I created this project to concatenate messages received from the same number within a short time frame.
-This way, the system batches received messages and processes them together, saving time and resources while providing a more coherent and human-like communication experience.
+This system batches received messages and processes them together, saving time and resources while providing a more coherent and human-like communication experience.

 ### Problem